Monitoring of hospital mortality rates

 Hospital standardised mortality ratio (HSMR)

 While crude mortality rates are important, it is very hard to use this information to compare and contrast what’s happening between hospitals.
 This is because every hospital is different, both in the treatments and operations that it offers and the make-up of its local population.
-The hospital standardised mortality ratio (HSMR) was developed to enable a meaningful comparison of mortality rates between hospitals.
+The hospital standardised mortality ratio (HSMR) was developed to enable a more meaningful comparison of mortality rates between hospitals.
 The HSMR scoring system works by taking a hospital’s crude mortality rate and adjusting it for a variety of factors – population size, age profile, level of poverty, range of treatments and operations provided, etc. Nationally the expected HSMR score for hospitals is set as being 100.
 A score of 100 means that the number of deaths is similar to what you would expect.
 A lower score means less deaths, a higher score means more deaths.

 Summary hospital-level mortality indicator (SHMI)